jhconning/Dev-II/index.rst

 notes and reading notes on development microeconomics topics all written as interactive jupyter notebooks (described below).

-This is a *very* preliminary set of materials.
-These will get cleaned up over time and more content posted.
-If you'd like to suggest edits or contribute material please do so via the github repository:
+This is a *very* preliminary.
+Over time I'll post more content and improve the posted drafts.
+If you'd like to suggest edits or contribute material please do so via the github repository (start an 'issue ticket'):

 https://github.com/jhconning/Dev-II

 Development Microeconomics with Jupyter Notebooks
 ----------------------------------------------------
-Table of contents isn't showing right indentation for some reason...
+Table of contents is not showing correct indentation for some reason (bear with me while I struggle with Sphinx rendering)...

 .. toctree::
    :maxdepth: 2
+   :titlesonly:

    notebooks/jupyter_notebooks
    notebooks/Lucas88
+   notebooks/SFM
    notebooks/Harris_Todaro
    notebooks/DataAPIs